nagasella/esa/README.md

 esa::vector<entity, 50> ids = table.query<QRY_FIND_ON_RIGHT_SIDE, 50>();
 ```

-As an alternative, you can define a `esa::vector` first and pass it to the function as a reference, then run the query without a `return`:
+Or, alternatively:

 ```cpp
 esa::vector<entity, 50> ids;
 table.query<QRY_FIND_ON_RIGHT_SIDE, 50>(ids);
 ```

-This saves the time to copy back the vector at the end of the execution of the query.
 Entities can be `unsubscribed` from queries (in this case the query will not be able to find them):

 ```cpp
 table.unsubscribe_from_query<QUERY_TAG>(e);